quicwg/base-drafts/draft-ietf-quic-http.md

 A PRIORITY frame with Empty bits not set to zero MAY be treated as a connection error of type HTTP_MALFORMED_FRAME.

-A PRIORITY frame that references a non-existent Push ID, a Placeholder ID greater than the server's limit, or a Stream ID the client is not yet permitted to open MUST be treated as a connection error of type HTTP_LIMIT_EXCEEDED.
+A PRIORITY frame that references a non-existent Push ID, or a Stream ID the client is not yet permitted to open MUST be treated as a connection error of type HTTP_LIMIT_EXCEEDED.

+A PRIORITY frame MAY reference a Placeholder ID that is equal to or greater than the server's advertised value of the `SETTINGS_NUM_PLACEHOLDERS` settings.
+The server SHOULD ignore PRIORITY frames that specify such placeholders as the prioritized element.
+The server SHOULD use the root of the tree as the dependency when such placeholders are specified as the depedencencies.

 A PRIORITY frame received on any stream other than a request or control stream MUST be treated as a connection error of type HTTP_WRONG_STREAM.